jakob-schuster/matchbox/README.md

     <img src="figures/banner.png" title="matchbox" alt="matchbox" width="600">
 </p>

-A flexible read processor, capable of performing powerful transformations on your FASTA/FASTQ/SAM files.
+A flexible read processor, capable of performing powerful transformations on your FASTA/FASTQ/SAM files. <a href="https://www.biorxiv.org/content/10.1101/2025.11.09.685711v1">Check out the preprint.</a>

 You could use *matchbox* for: